Vickyarts/IPlocator/README.md

 # IPlocator
-This script is used for ip location finding.
+This script is used for finding location using IP address.